Subungual hematoma: Nature

 A laceration of the nail bed causes bleeding into the constricted area underneath the hard nail plate.
 The blood pools under the nail, giving a reddish, brownish, blueish, or grey/blackish discoloration.
 The blood puts pressure to the nailbed causing pain which can be throbbing in quality and disappears when the pressure on the nail bed is relieved.

 Subungual hematomas typically heal without incident, though infection may occur.
 The pressure of the blood blister may cause separation of nail plate from the nail bed (onycholysis), but the nail should not be pulled off, as this can cause scarring of the nailbed and deformed nails.
 Nail discolouration may last some months.

 The nail plate may also become thicker and more brittle as a result of the injury (onychochauxis).
-The deformed nail plate will gradually grow out and be replaced by new, normal-appearing nail plate in several months' time.
+The deformed nail plate will gradually grow out and be replaced by a new, normal-appearing one in several months' time.
 Infrequently, the nail may become painful and require surgical drainage.